Sustainable fashion brands are leading the way in championing artisan made clothing.

 - Directly and indirectly they account for 41 million jobs

-- The biggest segment of micro businesses has less that $50K sales
+- The biggest segment of micro businesses has less than $50K sales

 The report is packed with fascinating data that underscore just how important small operators are in the big scheme of things.
 Harder to glean from just reading the numbers, though, are the innate advantages micro businesses offer their customers.
 While they may not be able to exploit the economies of scale enjoyed by big corporations, micro businesses often provide levels of service that the big players cannot begin to match.
 Whether it’s creating one-of-a-kind custom work or providing personally tailored services, ultra-small businesses can offer levels of flexibility unmatched by larger competitors.